Aluminium futures ease on low demand | Business

-On the Multi Commodity Exchange, aluminium for delivery in November contracts eased by Rs 1.35, or 0.81 per cent, to Rs 164.95 per kg in a business turnover of 850 lots
+On the Multi Commodity Exchange, aluminium for delivery in December contracts eased by 90 paise, or 0.54 per cent, to Rs 164.30 per kg in a business turnover of 820 lots

 Analysts said offloading of positions by participants owing to slackened demand from consuming industries in the physical market weighed on aluminium prices in futures trade.